ProgrammerAL/Presentations-2025/atlanta-cloud-conference-2025/presentation.md

 # "Serverless" got out of hand

 - Became a Buzzword
 - Serverless meant everything
-- Popular with Microservices
+- Serverless meant nothing

 ---

 # CNCF Definition of Serverless

-* Abstracts servers away from the user
+- Abstracts servers away from the user
-* Underlying software managed by service provider
+- Underlying software managed by service provider
   - Physical machine, VM, physical security, software updates
-* Charged by usage
+- Charged by usage
-* Provider specific SDK/API/etc
+- Provider specific SDK/API/etc
 - https://glossary.cncf.io/serverless

 ---

 # Simpler Serverless Definition

-* Scales
+- Scales
   - Down 0, up to "infinity"
-* Pay for usage
+- Pay for usage

 ---

 # Pros of Serverless

-* Only pay for what you use
+- Only pay for what you use
-* Simplified/Targeted development model
+- Simplified/Targeted development model

 ---

 # Cons of Serverless

-* Cold Boot
+- Cold Boot
-* Tightly coupled to the platform
+- Tightly coupled to the platform
-* Can be more expensive than an always running service
+- Can be more expensive than an always running service

 ---